 The Byzantine Empire included countries such as Egypt, Syria, Jordan, Lebanon, Israel, Palestine, Cyprus, and Tunisia.
 It also had significant influence in Bulgaria, Serbia, Albania, and parts of Romania.
 This extensive reach highlights the vast geopolitical influence and dominance of the Byzantine Empire, which had a lasting impact on the regions it controlled.

-What Countries Were Part Of The Byzantine Empire?
+- Countries That Were Part Of The Byzantine Empire

 The Byzantine Empire and its Territories